 Pataskala is a somewhat small city located in the state of Ohio.
 With a population of 15,780 people and four constituent neighborhoods, Pataskala is the 120th largest community in Ohio.

 Pataskala real estate is some of the most expensive in Ohio, although Pataskala house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pataskala is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Pataskala isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pataskala are a mix of both white- and blue-collar jobs.
 Overall, Pataskala is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Pataskala who work in office and administrative support (17.80%), management occupations (11.44%), and sales jobs (9.24%).
+There are especially a lot of people living in Pataskala who work in office and administrative support (16.70%), management occupations (10.01%), and sales jobs (9.27%).

 Also of interest is that Pataskala has more people living here who work in computers and math than 95% of the places in the US.

 Pataskala is a somewhat ethnically-diverse city.
 The people who call Pataskala home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pataskala residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pataskala include German, Irish, Italian, English, and French.
+Important ancestries of people in Pataskala include German, Irish, English, Italian, and Scottish.